-Make it by simply slipping pieces of ribbon through the holes in the colander and tying knots large enough so the ribbons cannot be tugged through the holes and slip out.
+This DIY toy really is SIMPLE to make!
+You make it by simply slipping pieces of ribbon through the holes in the colander and tying knots large enough so the ribbons cannot be pulled out through the holes and slip out.
 Make sure you tie knots on both sides of the ribbon.
 Yes, this is a fine-motor skill challenge for mamas too!

 When I gave this to my girls, I set it in front of them (bowl upside down) with the ribbons inside the bowl and directed them to pull the ribbons out of the bowl.
-Once all the ribbons were out of the bowl, I turned the bowl over and directed them to pull the ribbons inside the bowl.
-Both girls were enthusiastic and engaged with this activity for some time and returned to it for more fun.
+Once all the ribbons were out of the bowl, I turned the bowl over and directed them to pull the ribbons into the bowl.
+Both girls were enthusiastic and engaged in this activity for some time and then returned to it for more fun, too.

 Have you ever made a DIY toy for your kids?
 How do your children inspire you?

-I am am LOVING this DIY toy!
+I am LOVING this DIY toy!
 How cool that I already have everything that I need.
-And I love that it is something that my older kids can play with along side their toddler brother.
+And I love that it is something that my older kids can play with alongside their toddler brother.
 The perfect toy for some sibling bonding!
 Thanks so much for the inspiration, Leah!